mariadb-operator/mariadb-operator/docs/OPENSHIFT.md

 The certified operator and its related operands make use of certified [Red Hat UBI](https://catalog.redhat.com/software/base-images) based images fully complaint with the [Red Hat OpenShift Certification program](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).
 Refer to the [image documentation](./DOCKER.md) for getting a list of compatible images.

-It is important to note that MariaDB Enterprise server is behind a private registry and therefore accessible only by MariaDB customers.
-Credentials can be configured by:
+It is important to note that [MariaDB Enterprise](https://mariadb.com/products/enterprise/) server image is behind a private registry and therefore accessible only by MariaDB customers.
+Credentials may be configured by running the commands below:
 - Extract your [global pull secret](https://docs.openshift.com/container-platform/4.10/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets):
 ```bash
 oc extract secret/pull-secret -n openshift-config --confirm